We all have questions. Here are answers to some common questions we receive. Send us an email if yours isn't on our list.

 As scientists ourselves, we hold a firm belief in collaboration.
 Our EMG SpikerBox was born out of a close collaboration with Dr. Tracy, a muscle physiologist from Colorado State University.
 We are actively looking to collaborate on an optogenetic project (we have the equipment but not the genetic organism).
 If you are interesting in collaborating with us please contact us we would love to hear from you.

-Currently we are looking for a "Science Educator" to help promote and generate formal lesson plans for teachers and students.
-We are also looking for a talented "Software Engineer" that has a passion for neuroscience and education.
+Currently we are looking for a talented "Software Engineer" that has a passion for neuroscience and education.

 We love collaborating with our customers.
 If you are an educator or teacher that has an idea for a new lesson plan, experiment, or has developed one then we would love to hear from you.
 We also are looking to reach out with museums and work on neuroscience based exhibits where the user can really interact with the exhibit.